Transformation Driven Visual Reasoning: Related Works

 The concept of transformation has also been mentioned in many other fields.
-In~\citep{isola2015discovering, nagarajan2018attributes, li2020symmetry}, attribute representations are learned from transformations to improve the classification accuracy.
+In~\citep{isola2015discovering, nagarajan2018attributes, li2020symmetry}, transformations are used to learn good attribute representations to improve the classification accuracy.
 In~\citep{fathi2013modeling, wang2016actions, liu2017jointly, alayrac2017joint, zhuo2019explainable}, object or environment transformations are detected to improve the performance of action recognition.
-However, those previous works in attribute learning and action recognition only consider single action, thus not appropriate for testing a complete transformation reasoning ability.
+However, those works in attribute learning and action recognition fields only consider single step transformation, thus not appropriate for testing a complete transformation reasoning ability.
 Some people may feel that procedure planning~\cite{chang2019procedure} has a similar task formulation to TVR and they are closer to reality.
-However, planning actions in their data are usually very sparse.
+However, actions in planning data are usually very sparse.
 More importantly, both high-quality recognition and transformation reasoning are crucial to well model the task.
-As they are coupled together, it is not appropriate to use such tasks to evaluate the transformation reasoning ability.
+As they are coupled together, it is not appropriate to use such tasks to evaluate the ability of transformation reasoning.
 That is why in this paper we use a more simple yet effective way to define the TVR task.